Blake Shelton Teases His Big Christmas Plans With Gwen Stefani

 The duo, who have certainly made no secret of their relationship over the past few years, showed off their love for one another at the event earlier this month as the Inquisitr reported that Blake described their fun night out together as being a “hell of a date night.”

-Stefani in particularly regularly lets fans in on her sweet quality time with Shelton, often sharing photos and videos of social media.
+Stefani, in particular, regularly lets fans in on her sweet quality time with Shelton, often sharing photos and videos on social media.

 As the Inquisitr reported back in February, the mom of three boys shared videos that revealed how Blake surprised her for Valentine’s Day.

-After receiving a stunning bouquet of flowers from her boyfriend, Gwen described herself as being the “Luckiest girl in the world”.
+After receiving a stunning bouquet of flowers from her boyfriend, Gwen described herself as being the “Luckiest girl in the world.”

-Gwen also shared a video of her excitement via Instagram Stories, admitting that’s he was “freaking out” after getting the heartfelt gift from The Voice coach delivered to her home in celebration of the lovers Holiday.
+Gwen also shared a video of her excitement via Instagram Stories, admitting that’s he was “freaking out” after getting the heartfelt gift from The Voice coach delivered to her home in celebration of the lovers holiday.